 We have derived and expect for the near future to continue to derive substantially all of our revenue under our DARPA contract.
 If we are unable to meet any of the remaining DARPA contract milestones to the satisfaction of DARPA, if at all, we may not earn future payments under the contract.
 Any reduction in our revenues, or the termination of the DARPA contract for any reason, could have a material and adverse effect on our business and operations.
 In addition, DARPA has the right to unilaterally cancel the contract at any time.
-Upon the completion of the DARPA contract there can be no assurance we will develop other sources of revenue in the short term.
+Upon the completion of the DARPA contract, we can provide no assurance that we will develop other sources of revenue in the short term.